frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 within the protected short header.
 Those changes are, however, engineered with goals to:

-- Minimize added control overheads.
+- Minimizing added control overheads.
-- Incremental support is possible: minimal work for existing implementations to migrate to this extension would need: 1) a change within the packet header packetization logic, adding two variable integers.
-The masking algorithm stays unchanged and maintains its cryptographic properties.
-2) The wire representation reverses field ordering within frames.
-3) a decrypted QUIC packet payload must be processed at the receiver rewinding from the packet's last decrypted byte to the first frame.
-Steps 2) and 3) should mirror existing code.
+- Not requiring a different frame encoding/decoding code logic.
+Despite the change of the wire format, the code for writing and processing QUIC frames does not need adaptation as long as a buffer abstraction to write and read from right to left exists.
-- Does not mandate existing QUIC implementations to support this version.
+- Not mandating existing QUIC implementations to support this version.
 Can fallback to QUIC v1 (by the QUIC protocol negotiation design).
-- Does not modify any of the QUIC's transport properties (i.e., HoL blocking avoidance, multiplexing, extensibility, ...) and does not conflict with the goals of any ongoing work on QUIC extensions (e.g., MPQUIC) otherwise than by requiring them to change their wire representation as well.
+- Not modifying any of the QUIC's transport properties (i.e., HoL blocking avoidance, multiplexing, extensibility, ...) and not conflicting with the goals of any ongoing work on QUIC extensions (e.g., MPQUIC) otherwise than by requiring them to change their wire representation as well.
-- Does not impact QUIC's security/safety assuming implementers follow added guidance to Reverso.
+- Not impacting QUIC's security/safety assuming implementers follow added guidance to Reverso.
-- Encryption/decryption stays compatible with the current usage of existing crypto libraries.
+- Keeping Encryption/decryption compatible with the current usage of existing crypto libraries.
-- Implementations that have chosen a memory model to handle data reassembly themselves and expose owned contiguous ranges of bytes in QUIC v1 can write a Reverso implementation without changing their Stream reading API.
-Applications using these implementations may then receive a QUIC update improving packet processing efficiency on negotiated QUIC Reverso connections.

 # Conventions and Definitions